vantage-sh/handbook.vantage.sh/docs/index.md

 ## Slack Community

-Generally interested in cloud and associated costs?
+Generally interested in cloud concepts and associated costs?
 Join us in our public Slack community.
+We have a channel devoted to the handbook named "cloud-cost-handbook" where you're welcome to hang out, ask questions and/or spark conversation.

 [:material-slack: Slack Community](https://join.slack.com/t/vantagecommunity/shared_invite/zt-oey52myv-gq4AWRKkX25kjp1UGziPTw){ .md-button }